-CMMI SCAMPI and Custom Appraisals*
+CMMI Benchmark and Custom Appraisals

 Everyone has his or her own idea of how the organization can be improved.
 Because of this, there can be disagreement about how to proceed, and this in itself hinders progress.
-An appraisal provides focus on the strengths and critical areas to improve.
+An appraisal provides focus on the strengths and any critical areas to improve.

 The Process Group appraisals have the following features:

 - Each appraisal is scoped to meet the needs of the organization.